CAOR-MINES-ParisTech/colibri-vr/docs/getting-started/installation.md

 ## Required steps

 1. Install the [Unity game engine](https://unity.com/).
-2. Go to the Unity Asset store to download the [COLIBRI VR package](https://assetstore.unity.com/).
+2. Use the Unity package manager to add the package from COLIBRI VR's [Git page](https://github.com/caor-mines-paristech/colibri-vr-unity-package/).
+If you do not have Git, you can simply download the package from Git and manually add it into Unity using the package manager.

 ## Optional steps: linked external tools